stanleyn/Comp790-166-Comp-Bio/README.md

 # Schedule

 Note that this is preliminary.
-Some topics may take on average a day longer than planned. :)
+Some topics may take (on average) 1 day longer than planned.

 | Date | Topic | Reading | Notes |
 |------|-------|---------|-------|